-Occupational therapists are healthcare professionals who help patients maximize functional performance.
+Occupational therapists are healthcare professionals who help patients maximize fine motor skills.
 They work with people who have injuries, illnesses, disabilities, or other conditions that affect their ability to perform the activities of daily living (occupations).1

-An OT takes activities that are meaningful to the patient and incorporates them into the treatment plan, using them therapeutically to restore function.
-Functional restoration may consist of strengthening, performing the task a different way, using adaptive equipment, or modifying the environment to get the job done.
+An OT is a healthcare provider that takes activities that are meaningful to the patient and incorporates them into the treatment plan, using them therapeutically to restore function.
+A therapy session will focus more on functional restoration that may consist of strengthening, performing the task a different way, using adaptive equipment, or modifying the environment to get the job done.
 This work helps the patient to gain or regain independence, whether they are a child born with developmental delays, a construction worker with a hand injury, or an older adult who has survived a stroke.

 Typically, OTs work in clinical or school settings according to the medical model, with insurance reimbursement.
 However, there is currently a movement in the field toward working with marginalized people in community-based settings, such as homeless shelters, community mental health sites, and residential facilities.
 These emerging practice areas are exciting opportunities for OTs, though reimbursement can be challenging.